-If, for any reason, prior to the time fixed for the hearing of the Appeal, any member of the Appeal Tribunal other than the Chairman thereof becomes unable to act, the Chairman or, failing him, the Vice-Chairman of the Appeal Panel shall co-opt another eligible person from the Appeal Panel to act in his place.
+If, for any reason, prior to the time fixed for the hearing of the Appeal, any member of the Appeal Tribunal other than the Chairman thereof becomes unable to act, the Chairman or, failing him, the Vice-Chairmanof the Appeal Panel shall co-opt another eligible person from the Appeal Panel to act in his place.

-If for any reason any member of the Appeal Tribunal other than the Chairman is, during the course of the hearing, unable to continue to attend the hearing, the remaining members, provided that they are not less than two in number, may continue with the hearing, but if the Appellant is present they shall do so only if he consents.
+If for any reason any member of the Appeal Tribunal other than the Chairman is, during the course of the hearing, unable to continue to attend the hearing, the remaining members, provided that they are not less than two in number, may continue with the hearing, but if the Appellant is present they shall doso only if he consents.
 Save as aforesaid the Appeal shall be reheard by a new Appeal Tribunal appointed by the Chairman or, failing him, the Vice- Chairman of the Appeal Panel.
-If, at any time during the course of the hearing of an Appeal, the Appeal Tribunal is of the opinion that it is for any reason inappropriate for it to complete the hearing, the Chairman or, failing him, the Vice-Chairman of the Appeal Panel shall appoint a new Appeal Tribunal to re-hear the Appeal.
+If, at any time during the course of the hearing of an Appeal, the Appeal Tribunal is of the opinion that it is for any reason inappropriate for it to complete the hearing, the Chairman or, failing him, the Vice-Chairman of the Appeal Tribunal of the Appeal Panel and the reheart by a new Appeal Panel.